mekineer/single_domain_search/README.md

+Websites increasingly draw resources from multiple domains.
+One example is that of advertising.
+Adblockers work because there are domains, or servers, who's sole purpose is to deliver advertising.
+Because of the presence of monopolies, a list of domains or servers delivering advertising can be maintained, and their content blocked.
+There are other examples where multiple domains are used, and they mostly have to do with the increasing complexity and marketization of the web.
+Most importantly, money creates a conflict of interest that reduces the value of the content that the web produces.
+See https://lifehacks.science/research-covering-conflicts-of-interest.

+So where can you search to find a non-marketed web?
+You can find it in simplicity: those sites using only a single domain for their resources.
+On occasion, these sites may draw resources from other domains, but only to add valuable content, such as an inline youtube video: these resource domains are allowed in a whitelist.
+Another reason, for example, is that the site may have a "donate" button from paypal.
+The whitelist can be edited, enabled or disabled by the user.

+## Please Develop This Project
 I'm hoping someone will take over this project, and further develop it.
 I'm not a programmer, and the current work was done by Gohar Fatima through Upwork.
 It started as a fixed price contract, but she kept wanting more milestone payments, and this was over my budget.
 She does good work, but it's more than I intended on funding.
 The project description posted on Upwork is the following:

 ## Original Project Description